 Students will have the option to consider an alternate program, a future program, or a refund of your ISA program fees paid.
 Review the full ISA cancellation policy for further details.

 Which programs have been cancelled?

 ISA made the difficult decision to cancel all Fall in-person programs.
-Intensive Month programs with November and December start dates are currently still available, and we will be making a decision on these programs as soon as possible.
+Intensive Month programs with December start dates are currently still available, and we will be making a decision on these programs as soon as possible.